wintala/reaktor_rps/README.md

 ## Overview
 My solution consist of Flask backend connected to Mongodb (cloud hosted atlas) and React client.
 The backend fetches data from the bad-api and saves it in the DB making it possible to do queries on data and serve only the necessary data to the client in a reasonable time (a possibility that bad-api doesn't offer).
 The client communicates directly with the bad-api's websocket and fetches historical results through the custom backend.

-The app is running [here](https://reaktorrpsserver.herokuapp.com/) (be patient with load times, heroku free tier combined with mongo atlas free tier doesn't offer very good performance.
-The server also sleeps when it's inactive, so esepicially the initial load time can be long)
+The app is running [here](https://reaktorrockpapersciccors.herokuapp.com) (be patient with load times, heroku free tier combined with mongo atlas free tier doesn't offer very good performance.
+The server also sleeps when it's inactive, so especially the initial load time can be long)
 ___

 ## Running the app locally